ranwez-search/SeqTUI/readme_dev.txt

 CONCATENATION ALGORITHM:
   Pass 1: Collect all unique sequence IDs across files
-          Validate alignments if -s (supermatrix mode)
+          Track how many files each ID appears in (for orphan detection) Validate alignments if -s (supermatrix mode)
-          Record alignment length per file (for gap filling)
+          Record alignment length per file (for gap filling) Check orphan ratio: if >30% IDs appear in only 1 file, abort
+            - Writes seqtui_ids.log with all IDs (orphans marked with *)
+            - Suggests -d delimiter or --force to proceed

   Pass 2: For each file:
           - Parse and optionally translate